bronco92/hexa_algorithm/README.md

 # how to use

 1. download all files
+2. unzip the files into a project folder
-2. open index.html in any browser
+3. open index.html in any browser

 ## change stuff uhm?